haskell-serbia/tutorials/dependent_types.md

 ## Lambda Cube

 [Lambda Cube](https://en.wikipedia.org/wiki/Lambda_cube) is the framework for exploring the forms of abstraction.
-It explores relation of terms/types and starting in some order from simple lambda calculus to calculus of constructions (higher-order dependently typed polymorphic lambda calculus) we first arrive to what every programming language has :
+Starting in some order from simple lambda calculus to calculus of constructions (higher-order dependently typed polymorphic lambda calculus) we first arrive to what every programming language has :

 **Values depending on values** (_functions_)
 - This simply means that you have some sort of relation between variables if they are used in terms of each other.